Infosys-Classes-2/NET-Classes-Bishnu/README.md

 >1.
 Grand child should protect itself from getting inherited.
 >1.
 Show case all the use-cases above in Main().

+### Web development

+1. Create new simple web app using mvc pattern, add two new actions in existing *Home* controller:
+    1. First action should render bootstrap table with 10 rows
+    1. Second action should render carosel with 5 images to slide.

 ## Projects